Zunaeed-Imran/Array-Map321/README.md

 12. Array sum of array number using function(work like array reduce).

 - make a function that will work like array reduce.
-- it is just a function what make a array sum of it like reduce do
+- it is just a function what make a array sum of it like reduce do,
-- but it't not a array reduce
+- but it't not a array reduce.